treyus30/HT-101CBR/README.md

 # HT-101CBR (Lite Version)
-For Full Version that supports all sensors and access to Free Version source code, click here (donationware): https://github.com/T-Carpenter-Enterpises/HT-101CBR_Full-Access. (coming soon)
+For Full Version that supports all sensors through efficient memory management, click here (donationware): https://github.com/T-Carpenter-Enterpises/HT-101CBR_Full-Access. (coming soon)

 A Deluxe Version is a long-term goal that will enable J1979 OBDII PID reporting, including emissions readiness emulation, and analog/digial _Inputs_ on the CAN rail back into the Haltech ECU.